greenelab/deep-review/sections/04_study.md

 visualize and analyze the hidden nodes within deep learning models, our understanding of TF binding motifs and dynamics will likely improve.

-### Promoters, enhancers, and related epigenomic tasks
+### Promoters, enhancers, and related epigenomic features

 Transcriptional control is undoubtedly a vital, early part of the regulation of gene expression.
 An abundance of sequence and associated functional data (e.g.